 Where do we want to be in 10 years?
 How will we get there?
 Who can help?
-3. An environmentally sensitive and sustainable community 3.1 Advocate for best practice mined-land rehabilitation to include local workforce participation, progressive, quality final landforms, and fewer and shallower voids 3.2 Improve native vegetation connectivity across the upper hunter 3.3 Enhance our local rivers and creeks to ensure that they are utilised and valued 3.4 Support initiatives which reduce the community's impact on the environment 3.5 Support federal and state initiatives to reduce the impacts of climate change Muswellbrook Shire Council; Australian Government; NSW Government; Hunter Joint Organisation; Local mines and mining industry groups; Development Industry; Research and development orgs; Landcare; Community groups; Muswellbrook and Denman chambers of commerce and industry; Business community; Energy providers; The community
+3. An environmentally sensitive and sustainable community 3.1 Advocate for best practice mined-land rehabilitation to include local workforce participation, progressive, quality final landforms, and fewer and shallower voids 3.2 Improve native vegetation connectivity across the upper Hunter Region 3.3 Enhance our local rivers and creeks to improve environmental outcomes and access for recreation 3.4 Support initiatives which reduce the community's impact on the environment 3.5 Support federal and state initiatives to reduce the impacts of climate change Muswellbrook Shire Council; Australian Government; NSW Government; Hunter Joint Organisation; Local mines and mining industry groups; Development Industry; Research and development orgs; Landcare; Community groups; Muswellbrook and Denman chambers of commerce and industry; Business community; Energy providers; The community